nobodyisinocent/PLS100-Adapter/README.md

 The schematic of the adapter has been made by Tinhead.
 Many thanks to him for his autorization of the publication of this adapter.

-For informations about the Hi-Lo universal parallel programmer, you can visit the following very interesting resources page made by Matthieu Benoit: http://matthieu.benoit.free.fr/hilosystem_all-07_universal_programmer.htm
+For informations about the HI-LO universal parallel programmer, you can visit the following very interesting resources page made by Matthieu Benoit: http://matthieu.benoit.free.fr/hilosystem_all-07_universal_programmer.htm

 # Prototype adapter's pictures: